 - a thermal sensor with black coating.
 It has a flat spectrum covering the 200 to 50000 x 10-9 m range, and has a near-perfect directional response.
 The coating absorbs all solar radiation and, at the moment of absorption, converts it to heat.
 The heat flows through the sensor to the sensor body.
-The thermopile sensor generates a voltage output signal that is proportional to the solar irradiance. - a glass dome.
-This dome limits the spectral range from 285 to 3000×10^{-9} m (cutting off the part above 3000×10^{-9} m), while preserving the 180 ° field of view angle.
-Another function of the dome is that it shields the thermopile sensor from the environment (convection, rain). - a second (inner) glass dome: For a secondary standard pyranometer, two domes are used, and not one single dome.
+The thermopile sensor generates a voltage output signal that is proportional to the solar irradiance. - a sapphire (outer) dome.
+The high thermal conductivity of the sapphire outer dome ensures excellent thermal coupling between body and outer dome, even when the pyranometer is heated.
+As a result, both zero offset a and heating offset are very low. - a second (inner) dome made of glass.
+This dome limits the spectral range from 285 to 3000 x 10-9 m (cutting off the part above 3000 x 10-9 m), while preserving the 180° field of view angle.
+For a secondary standard pyranometer, two domes are used, and not one single dome.
 This construction provides an additional "radiation shield", resulting in a better thermal equilibrium between the sensor and inner dome, compared to using a single dome.
-The effect of having a second dome is a strong reduction of instrument offsets.
+The effect of having a second dome is a further reduction of instrument offsets.